Map implemented as a linked-list of key-value pairs ("Associations").

 Byte-level access to (virtual) stable memory.

-DEPRECATION: Use of ExperimentalStableMemory
+Use of ExperimentalStableMemory

-library may be deprecated in future.
+may be deprecated in the future.

-Memory is allocated, using grow(pages)
+Memory is allocated using grow(pages)

 , sequentially and on demand, in units of 64KiB pages, starting with 0 allocated pages.

-New pages are zero initialized.
+New pages are zero-initialized.

 Each load

-operation loads from byte address offset
+reads from byte address offset

 Each store

-operation stores to byte address offset
+writes to byte address offset

 and Text.encodeUtf8